CarelessCourage/Moonbow/README.md

 # Moonbow :new_moon_with_face:+:rainbow:
 Vue img component for adding [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) to images :fire::fire::fire:
-> :warning: This package is in very early alpha and is therefore most suited for experimentation.
+> :warning: This package is in beta and is therefore most suited for experimentation.
 Expect issues

 ## :alembic: How it works
 > Moonbow leverages [three.js](https://github.com/mrdoob/three.js/) to create a 3D space in webGL.
 It creates a 3 dimensional plane for each image and sticks it to the size and position of the proxy HTML img element.
 It re-attatches this plane to the img element on every animation frame to keep it consistent with the layout.
 But it saves on performance by only attaching the planes that are inside the viewport.
 It does this by using an intersection observer to check for images in view.